0xJs/RedTeaming_CheatSheet/covenant.md

 - Go to covenant, select grun --> task --> Shellcode and choose the file

 ### Covenant pivoting Example
+- **Got a shell but it didn't work?
+Just here for noting it down and looking at it later!**
 - If need to pivot over a HOP but got a restricted amount of allowed ports.
 Example following setup:
   - Hop ip = 10.10.121.108 and got comprimised
   - Allowed ports 443, 8080 and 80.